Welcome! Type "help" for available commands.

 Part 1: Understanding the MCP Security Model

 When an AI assistant uses an MCP tool, your secrets are injected by the host app as process environment variables only when the MCP server starts.
 The LLM never sees the values; the MCP server process does.
-This just-in-time injection is the core security boundary we’ll leverage.
+This just-in-time injection is the core security boundary we'll use.

 ┌─────────────┐ ┌──────────────┐ ┌─────────────┐ │ Claude/ │ JSON │ MCP Host │ ENV │ MCP Server │ │ LLM │ RPC │ (Claude │ VARS │ Process │ │ │ ──────> │ App) │ ──────> │ │ │ NEVER sees │ │ Injects │ │ SEES the │ │ secrets │ │ secrets │ │ secrets │ └─────────────┘ └──────────────┘ └─────────────┘